frankstack/CQF/README.md

 - **Final Project (40%)**: _Deep Learning for Financial Time Series.
 A case of study of Fractional Differentiated Features_ [selected topic] | **Score: (not recieved yet) / 100**

+Each folder have:

+1) the original _.pdf_ file with the exam instructions
+2) A _.ipynb_ as the base file with examn solutions

+In some cases:

+3) A _.pdf_ report file with the explanations of the exam solution.
+4) A _.zip_ file with extra documents (_.py_ files, data, etc.)

 **IMPORTANT**.
 Please, to display the full version of each _.ipynb_ file (such as graphs and plots), copy its github link and paste it on https://nbviewer.org/.